-Dr. Brent Blaylock offers comprehensive dental services, including diagnosis and treatment for complex adult dental problems, including temporomandibular disorders (TMD).
-Commonly called TMJ, a tempromandibular disorder is often the result of an imbalance in the bite which can lead to not only painful symptoms, but damage to the jaw joint(s), teeth and/or gums.
+Dr. Brent Blaylock offers complete restorative dental services, including diagnosis and treatment for complex adult dental problems, including temporomandibular disorders (TMD).
+Commonly called TMJ, a temporomandibular disorder is often the result of an imbalance in the bite which can lead to not only painful symptoms, but damage to the jaw joint(s), teeth and/or gums.

 Dr. Blaylock has extensive post graduate training in the treatment of bite disorders such as TMJ and applies the Dawson Academy principles of complete dentistry when recommending treatment.
 Complete dentistry focuses on a thorough examination of all parts of the occlusal system, looking for signs of instability that can be the underlying cause of dental health concerns.
 Identifying dental problems with a holistic approach improves both results and the patient experience.

 The successful treatment of TMJ is important for long term dental health and a functional bite.

 One of the most commonly misdiagnosed dental problems, temporomandibular disorders (TMD) affect millions of adults who often have unexplained toothaches, facial pain and headaches.
 Commonly referred to by patients as “TMJ”, TMD is a complex group of disorders that is often misunderstood by the medical and dental communities.

 TMJ can have a variety of causes, most of which are related to an imbalance in the bite which puts undue pressure on the jaw joints.
 This often results in pain, headaches, and clicking or popping of the jaw point.
 TMJ can also lead to teeth grinding and/or clenching which can cause damage to the teeth and gums over time.